California School Age Families Education (Cal-SAFE) Program

 In February 2009, Senate Bill 4 of the Third Extraordinary Session placed the Cal-SAFE Program into a block grant (Tier 3), allowing local educational agencies flexibility with regard to use of funds and program requirements through June 30, 2013.
 In July 2009, Senate Bill 2 of the Fourth Extraordinary Session restored the program requirements for the Child Development component of the program.
 In April 2011, Senate Bill 70 of the 2011-12 Regular Session extended flexibility with regard to use of funds for programs in the Categorical Block funding through the 2014-15 fiscal year.

-For more information, contact the Child Development Division, Cal-SAFE Program, at 916-319-0541.
+For more information, contact the Early Education and Support Division, Cal-SAFE Program, at 916-319-0541.
 Additional information is available on the CDE Expectant and Parenting Students Web page.